Helpful Tips for Being a Good Pizza Delivery Driver

 Some of you out there may be thinking about becoming a delivery driver for one of your local pizza parlors.
-Delivering pizza can earn you some extra cash from tips that may float you between pay checks.
+Delivering pizza can earn you some extra cash that can pay you better than most factory starting wages.
 Some of you out there may have already delivered pizza in the past or are currently doing so.
 Those of whom that have found themselves in this line of work can tell you that delivering pizza isn't easy.
 You may be thinking how hard can the job be but there is more to delivering a pizza then dropping off the product and picking up the cash for the store.
 Tip money is a blessing in this line of work so you will want to do your job well and earn a good reputation just to earn that little bit extra.
-Below you will find some helpful tips on not only finding the right place to deliver for but how to make the extra money that other food service jobs don't readily offer.
+If I have peaked your interest I recommend either this or kindle ebook both available on Amazon. paperback

 I have personally delivered pizza for over 10 years, working for most of the known corporate pizza franchises and local pizza parlors.
 I have worked for companies such as; Pizza Hut, Papa Johns, Cottage Inn, Hungry Howies, Marco's Pizza, and many more.
 I have spent my time at each of them learning the in's and out's of how each one operate and what creates successful experiences for all of them.
 In my 10+ years of working for these various employers, I have never earned less than an average of $60 dollars per day in tips alone.
 For most of them I averaged closer to $100 a day or more in the up seasons.
 Between tips and inside wages, it was nothing for me to earn upwards of $19/hr on average delivering pizza.
 It is my belief that I can help you achieve the same.